jrnl-org/jrnl/docs/formats.md

 This page shows examples of all the built-in formats, but since `jrnl` supports adding more formats through plugins, you may have more available on your system.
-Please see `jrnl --help` for a list of which formats are available on your system.
+Please see `jrnl --version` for a list of which formats are available on your system.
+Note that plugins can also override built-in formats, so review your installed plugins if your output does not match what is listed here.
+You can also [write your own plugins](./plugins.md) to create custom formats.

 Any of these formats can be used interchangeably, and are only grouped into "display", "data", and "report" formats below for convenience.